A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Mock Data

 In this section we will describe the mock data generation process for the LVK scenario, outlining the Bayesian formalism in the next.
 The methods employed for the ET case, which differ from those used for LVK, will be discussed in a later section.

 The number of BNS mergers expected to be detected in O4 and O5 is low, in fact the upper bound of the aforementioned rate ($1700 \,\text{Gpc}^{-3}\text{yr}^{-1}$) implies only 30 events per year at current sensitivity.
 Here we consider a population of $10$ events observed in one year which corresponds to a rate of approximately 500 events $\text{Gpc}^{-3}\text{yr}^{-1}$, with one of these events having an associated GRB due to its inclination of $\iota = 6.3^\circ$, which was sampled from a $p(\iota) \propto \sin(\iota)$ inclination prior.
-The reason only one GRB is considered is a consequence of the uniform in $\sin(\iota)$ prior on inclination and the fact that GRBs are detected for $\iota < 20^\circ$ or $\iota > 160^\circ$.
-This results in $\sim 6\%$ of events having a GRB.
+As mentioned in the previous section, we impose an observational cutoff for GRBs at inclinations of $\iota < 20^\circ$ (face-on) or $\iota > 160^\circ$ (face-off) since jets are bipolar.
+Employing a uniform in $\sin(\iota)$ prior on inclination results in $\sim 6\%$ of events having a GRB, hence we cosider only one event to have an associated observed GRB.

 All events have redshift information since kilonovae are isotropic, allowing for precise identification of the host galaxy.
 GW170817 is not analysed, however the results obtained from the event are used to inform our priors on $H_0$ and $\aTzero$.